Dimethyl fumarate (By mouth)

 - Take your medicine as directed.

-- You may take this medicine with or without food.
-You may have less skin flushing if you take the medicine with food.
+- You may have less skin flushing if you take this medicine with food.

 - Swallow the capsule whole.
 Do not crush or chew it.
 Do not sprinkle the contents of the capsule on food.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Once you have opened a bottle, throw away any unused medicine after 90 days.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have any type of infection.